Purananuru: Historical source

 Each Purananuru poem has a colophon attached to it giving the authorship and subject matter of the poem, the name of the king or chieftain to whom the poem relates and the occasion which called forth the eulogy are also found.

-It is from these colophons and rarely from the texts of the poems themselves, that we gather the names of many kings and chieftains and the poets and poetesses patronised by them.
+It is from these colophons and rarely from the texts of the poems themselves, that the names of many kings and chieftains and the poets patronised by them are gathered.
 The task of reducing these names to an ordered scheme in which the different generations of contemporaries can be marked off one another has not been easy.
-To add to the confusions, some historians have even denounced these colophons as later additions and untrustworthy as historical documents.
+To add to the confusion, some historians have even denounced these colophons as later additions and untrustworthy as historical documents.

-A careful study of the synchronisation between the kings, chieftains and the poets suggested by these colophons indicates that this body of literature reflect occurrences within a period of four or five continuous generations at the most, a period of 120 or 150 years.
-Any attempt at extracting a systematic chronology and data from these poems should be aware of the casual nature of these poems and the wide difference between the purposes of the anthologist who collected these poems and the historian’s attempts are arriving at a continuous history.
+A careful study of the synchronisation between the kings, chieftains and the poets suggested by these colophons indicates that this body of literature reflects occurrences within a period of four or five continuous generations at the most, a period of 120 or 150 years.
+Any attempt at extracting a systematic chronology and data from these poems should take into consideration the casual nature of these poems and the wide difference between the purposes of the anthologist who collected these poems and the historian's attempts to arrive at a continuous history.

 There have been unsuccessful attempts at dating the poems of Purananuru based on the mention of the Mahabharata war.
-A more reliable source for the period of these poems is based on the mentions one finds on the foreign trade and presence of Greek and Roman merchants in the port of Musiri (poem 343), which give us a date of between 200 BCE to 150 CE for the period of these poems.
+A more reliable source for the period of these poems is based on the mentions one finds on the foreign trade and presence of Greek and Roman merchants in the port of Musiri (poem 343), which gives a date of between 200 BCE to 150 CE for the period of these poems.
 This is further strengthened by the mention of a reference to Ramayana in poem 378, and a reference to Maurya in poem 175, which indicates a late date of about 187 BCE.
 A combination of these two considerations would indicate a composition date range during the 2nd century BCE.